-A student may enroll in any lecture class on an audit basis.
+A student may enroll in many classes on an audit basis.
 Students are encouraged to attend classes on a regular basis even though they will not receive credit or a grade for the class.
-Audited courses do not fulfill graduation requirements, do not affect a student's grade point average, and are not eligible for financial aid funding.
-The application process and fees for auditing a course are the same as if a student were enrolling for credit.
+Audited courses do not fulfill graduation requirements, do not affect a student's grade point average, and are not eligible for financial aid or veteran's funding.
+The application process and tuition and fees for auditing a course are the same as a student enrolling for credit.

-Course enrollment may be changed from credit to audit by the student during the add/drop period.
-With the instructor's permission, course enrollment may be changed from audit to credit during the first four weeks of fall or spring semesters or the first two weeks of a summer session.
-Any request to change from credit to audit after this period must be approved by the Office of Instruction.
-Contact Cardinal Central if you would like to change your course enrollment to an audit.
+Students wishing to change their status in a course from credit to audit must complete an audit request form no later than the drop date for the course.
+With the instructor and division chair's permission, course enrollment may be changed from audit to credit after the above deadline for a limited period of time.
+Any request to change from credit to audit after this period must be approved by the Office of Instruction prior to the course ending.
+Contact Cardinal Central if you have questions or would like to change your course enrollment to an audit.